When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems

 \subsection{Personas Shift Equilibrium Selection Toward Socially Preferred Outcomes}

-Personas influence not only whether equilibrium is reached, but which equilibrium is selected.
-With personas, equilibrium selection is entirely skewed toward socially preferred outcomes, while removing personas enables a shift toward payoff-dominant strategies.

-Across all models and conditions with personas, nearly all Nash equilibria correspond to the Green Transition (over 99\%).
-In contrast, under \emph{Visible Payoff + No Persona}, Qwen models exhibit a substantial shift: only 11.4\% of equilibria remain Green for Qwen-32B, with 88.6\% shifting to Tragedy of the Commons, while Qwen-7B shows a smaller but still substantial shift (60.4\% Green, 39.6\% Tragedy).
-This represents changes of up to 90 percentage points in equilibrium selection ($\chi^2=430.38$, $p<10^{-90}$; pairwise Fisher tests, Holm-corrected, confirm that the Visible + No Persona condition differs from all others)

-Llama-8B and Mistral-7B do not exhibit this shift, maintaining 100\% Green Transition outcomes even without personas.
-This is consistent with the attainment findings above: these models never attain the Tragedy equilibrium in any condition, so their selection is restricted to Green by default.
+Personas determine both whether equilibrium is reached and which equilibrium is selected.
+With personas, all models select socially preferred equilibria.
+Removing personas shifts selection toward payoff-dominant strategies.
+Across all models and conditions with personas, over 99\% of Nash equilibria correspond to Green Transition.
+Under \emph{Visible Payoff + No Persona}, Qwen-32B shifts to 88.6\% Tragedy of the Commons and 11.4\% Green Transition.
+Qwen-7B shifts to 39.6\% Tragedy and 60.4\% Green.
+This represents changes of up to 90 percentage points in equilibrium selection ($\chi^2=430.38$, $p<10^{-90}$; pairwise Fisher tests, Holm-corrected, confirm the Visible + No Persona condition differs from all others).
+Llama-8B and Mistral-7B hold at 100\% Green Transition outcomes even without personas.
+Both models fail to reach the Tragedy equilibrium in any condition, so the Green Transition is their only attainable outcome.

-Figure~\ref{fig:equilibrium_selection} shows this pattern for the Qwen models.
-Under the first three conditions, nearly all outcomes are Green Transition.
-Under Visible Payoff + No Persona, approximately 40\% of outcomes shift to Tragedy of the Commons, indicating that agents move toward payoff-aligned strategies at the cost of coordinated outcomes.